-The Bachelor of Social Work (BSW) program at Azusa Pacific University seeks to prepare students for professional social work practices by demonstrating competence in skill performance with diverse populations in a variety of settings.
-Thus, the culmination of the BSW student’s education process is the two-semester, 400-hour field internship practicum.
-This internship is a collaboration between community-based agencies and the university, providing sites where students can integrate the knowledge and skills learned in the classroom into professional settings with authentic clients.
+The Bachelor of Social Work (BSW) program at Azusa Pacific University prepares students for professional social work practice, including competence in skill performance with diverse populations in a variety of settings in accordance with the Council on Social Work Education accreditation standards.
+The culmination of the social work major is the two-semester, 400-hour field internship practicum.
+This internship is a collaboration between community-based agencies and the university, providing sites where students can integrate knowledge and skills learned in the classroom while in professional settings working with clients.

-(626) 815-6000, Ext.
+- Phone: (626) 815-6000, Ext.
 2762

 Note: This information is current for the 2022-23 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.